MatDupas/Metasploit-Modules/README.md

 # Metasploit-Modules

 # Oracle E-Business Suite CVE-2025-61882 RCE
-# HTTP Request Smuggling + XSLT Injection → Remote Command Execution #
+## SSRF + HTTP Request Smuggling + XSLT Injection → Remote Command Execution

 ## Description

 This module exploits **CVE-2025-61882**, a critical Remote Code Execution (RCE) vulnerability in **Oracle E-Business Suite (EBS)**.
-The flaw allows unauthenticated attackers to execute arbitrary code by leveraging a combination of HTTP request smuggling and XSLT injection.
+The flaw allows unauthenticated attackers to execute arbitrary code by leveraging a combination of SSRF, HTTP request smuggling and XSLT injection.

 The exploit uses Metasploit's `HttpServer` mixin to handle requests for any `.xsl` endpoint.
 When the target fetches the stylesheet (via XML processing in EBS), it triggers the payload.